amgupta2/IntelliCue/documentation/DEVELOPER.md

 # IntelliCue Developer Guide

 This document is for developers working on the IntelliCue system.
-It will outline instructions for cloning, configuring, running, testing, and overall contributing to the software.
+It outlines instructions for cloning, configuring, running, testing, and contributing to the software.

 ---

-## Cloning the Code (local development)
+## Cloning the Code (Local Development)

 ```bash
 git clone https://github.com/amgupta2/IntelliCue.git
 cd IntelliCue
 ```

-Since we are using a single respository, we do not have any other submodules.
-As part of development, you will also need access to the Slack API Dashboard, Slack Development Workspace, and AWS Cloud Computing Platform.
-Contact IntelliCue core team to gain access
+We use a single repository without submodules.
+To contribute, you'll also need access to the Slack API Dashboard, Slack Development Workspace, and AWS Cloud Console.
+Contact the IntelliCue core team to be granted access.

 ---